2hari/PolarWind/README.md

 ```

 This template uses Next.js.
-So Based on file based routing, Your Landing page will be visible on home route `/` and shopify app ui on route `/shopify`
+So due to file based routing, Your Landing page will be visible on home route `/` and shopify app ui on route `/shopify`

 Default Landing Page
 <br/>